0

 Vegan

-Spirulina is an algae that reached superfood status because it’s packed with protein, iron and antioxidants like eye-protecting zeaxanthin, cancer-fighting phycocyanin, and alkalizing chlorophyll.
+It is an algae that reached superfood status because it’s packed with protein, iron and antioxidants like eye-protecting zeaxanthin, cancer-fighting phycocyanin, and alkalizing chlorophyll.
 Its mild flavor and bright color make it a delicious addition to smoothies, lattes and other drinks, soups, sauces, pasta dough, puddings and raw recipes.

 It’s vegan, gluten-free and low in calories.
 It’s also a great source of Vitamin B12 which is normally found in meat, fish and dairy products.
 This algae is so nutritious that the UN has created an organisation dedicated to making it available to malnourished people around the world.